 Start the tour in Chepstow, dating back to medieval times.
 This market town is still as famous for horseracing which can be seen at Chepstow Racecourse (main picture), and its Norman castle dramatically located perched high above the banks of the River Wye.
 Chepstow Castle is reputed to be the first stone built castle in Britain and marks the gateway into Wales.

 Tintern Abbey is in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Alternatively, Day Tickets can be purchased up to three weeks in advance.
-Visit Cadw Admissions for more information.
+Site Entry tickets are currently released one week in advance of visit.
+See Cadw Admissions for more information.

 In Monmouth, wander along the main shopping street that has retained many of its Georgian buildings, but a ‘must see’ is the 13th century stone-gated bridge that crosses the River Monnow - it is the only remaining medieval fortified river bridge in Great Britain.
 A general market takes place on Fridays and Saturdays every week outside Shire Hall, but may be subject to change if a large wedding is taking place.